 About the Dental Center at Children’s Hospital Colorado

-Our 4,000 square-foot dental center happily accepts most insurance plans, Medicaid, Child Health Plan Plus and uninsured patients.
-We often work in conjunction with other surgical services to better coordinate care and minimize costs to families.
+We happily accept almost all insurance plans including Medicaid, Child Health Plan Plus, as well as uninsured patients.
+We often work with other surgical services at Children’s Colorado to coordinate care and minimize costs to families.

 Why choose Children’s Hospital Colorado for your child’s dental care?

-There is a difference between dentists who treat children and our board-certified pediatric dentists.
-The dental experts at Children's Colorado spend all of their time working with children and young adults, providing the most positive experience possible while at the dentist.
-All of our dental residents have completed dental school and many are practicing, fully licensed dentists who have chosen to undergo additional training in order to specialize in pediatric care.
+There is a difference between general dentists who treat children and pediatric dentistry specialists.
+The dental experts at Children's Colorado not only dedicate their time exclusively to working with children and teens, we strive to provide the most positive experience possible while at the dentist.
+All of our pediatric dentistry residents have completed dental school and many are practicing, fully licensed dentists who have chosen to undergo additional training in order to specialize in pediatric care.

-We understand that kids are not just small adults, and it’s important that they have a dental experience designed for kids– one that is not scary and as pain-free as possible.
+We understand that kids are not just small adults, and it’s important that they have a dental experience designed for kids – one that is not scary and as pain-free as possible.
 Here’s what makes our Dental Center a great choice for your child:

-- Our dental center is comfortable for kids with kid-sized equipment, lots of games and books and dentists who know how to communicate with nervous young patients.
+- Our facility was designed to be comfortable for kids with special kid-sized equipment, lots of games and books, and dentists who know how to communicate with nervous young patients.

-- Kids have short attention spans, so our dental staff is efficient at what they do in order to maximize time with each child.
+- Because we know that kids have short attention spans, our dental staff is efficient at what they do in order to maximize time with each child.

 - For more serious dental care, including anesthesia and surgery, you are in good hands with experts skilled in how these procedures can affect smaller bodies.

-- We offer specialized care for toddlers, children with baby and teeth and kids with special needs in our pediatric dental center, while our Healthy Smiles Clinic provides exclusive treatment for school-aged kids and adolescents up to 18 years of age.
+- We offer specialized care for toddlers, children with baby teeth and kids with special needs in our pediatric dental center, while our Healthy Smiles Clinic provides exclusive treatment for school-aged kids and teens up to 18 years of age.

-- Education and prevention are essential to our mission– we help parents and kids establish healthy routines which can prevent the need for future dental work.
+- Education and prevention are essential to our mission, which is why we help parents and kids establish healthy routines that can prevent the need for future dental work.